Cert Ed Certificate in Education 14+

 - We’ll organise your work placements and these may be in a variety of settings, helping you gain a rounded appreciation of the types of environment you can work in and experience teaching a diverse range of learners.

 - The course is designed to help you achieve your potential and enjoy teaching.
 By encouraging you to reflect on your performance and take charge of your own development, we aim to prepare you for a successful career in education.

 - The University of Bolton is one of the largest providers of teacher training for further and higher education in the UK.
-Salford College has been offering higher education courses for over a decade through an established partnership with the University of Bolton.
+The University and Bolton College have a long-standing and extremely close relationship.

 - Our highly qualified and dedicated team offer a wealth of experience of teaching both in post-14 education and training and teacher education.